moja-global/moja_global_docs/docs/DevelopmentSetup/windows_installation.rst

    cd FLINT
    git checkout develop

-Using cmake to build the project
+Using CMake to build the project
 --------------------------------

 .. note::